 - wash your hands very regularly and thoroughly (min.
 20 sec. with soap)

-- wear a nose and mouth cover in shops and public transport or when the minimum distance of 1.5 metres cannot be maintained
+- wear a nose and mouth cover in public whereever required by the authorities or when the minimum distance of 1.5 metres cannot be maintained

 - do not touch your nose, mouth or eyes